MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 Run your bot locally.

-## Test your Cosmos DB bot with bot framework emulator
+## Test your Cosmos DB bot with bot framework Emulator

-Now start your bot framework emulator and connect to your bot:
+Now start your bot framework Emulator and connect to your bot:

-1. Click the **Create new bot configuration** link in the emulator "Welcome" tab.
+1. Click the **Create new bot configuration** link in the Emulator "Welcome" tab.
 2. Fill in fields to connect to your bot, given the information on the webpage displayed when you started your bot.

 ## Interact with your Cosmos DB bot